 6. Chats to Compensate for the Physical Absence

-This type of chat gives an advisor the ability to directly enter into manual contact with an Internet user and offer them assistance.
-Similarly, the Internet user can talk to an advisor via this chat who can reply in real time to any inquiry about a product or further information.
+This type of chat gives an advisor the ability to directly enter manual contact with an Internet user and assist them.
+Similarly, the Internet user can talk to an advisor via this chat who can reply in real-time to any inquiry about a product or further information.

-A website like Chatfuel will help you easily set up a chat bot on your website or social media pages, for a quicker response than ever before.
+Another Example is a website like Chatfuel will help you easily set up a chatbot on your website or social media pages for a quicker response than ever before.

 Small uniqueness for this chat, which is intended to convert the website users who are most able to make a purchase and thus improve your conversion rate.
 Click-to-chat only occurs on the website in certain cases.
 Credits go to behavioral analysis via a cookie that identifies Internet users who are close to ordering; advisers get in touch with these prospects or customers to help them and lead their way to the act of purchase.

-Other than their own characteristics, these chats can also help increase customer satisfaction, as they know that they can easily make contact with you, when needed, and obtain a quick answer from you.
+Other than their characteristics, these chats can also help increase customer satisfaction, as they know they can easily contact you, when needed, and get a quick answer from you.